ninabarzh/ics-simulator/README.md

-# UU Power & Light ICS Simulator
+# UU Power & Light ICS Simulator (under construction)

 A realistic Industrial Control System (ICS) simulator for demonstrating OT/ICS penetration testing techniques against a fictional wind turbine farm operated by the Unseen University in Ankh-Morpork.
 Part of the